-I’m on a mission to get the celebrity fit body.
-And to help me along the way I’ve taken up Barrecore fitness – an LA-born fitness fad which has now become Oh So London.
-After Made In Chelsea girls Binky, Millie and co featured in the studios, it’s had Chelsea girls (and celebs) flocking down the Kings Road to find out more.
+I’m always on the lookout for ways to mix up my fitness regime.
+So I was interested to find out more about Barrecore fitness – an LA-born fitness trend which has now hit London.
+Ever since the Made In Chelsea girls visited the studios, it’s had Chelsea girls, celebs (and me) flocking down the Kings Road to find out more.

-The class itself is based on ‘small, isometric movements’ using bands, balls, light weights and of course integrating the use of the ballet barre.
+To explain a bit more about how this fitness discipline works, it’s a ballet-inspired class based on ‘small, isometric movements’ using bands, balls, light weights and of course integrating the use of the ballet barre.
 While I find some exercises like running can cause you to ‘bulk up’, barrecore claims to promote longer and leaner physiques.
-Sold yet?

 The club also does a Barredance class which is a bit like a street/hip hop-inspired dance which uses less of the barre but integrates some of the barrecore principles.
-What fun that was!
-It really gets the heart pumping and is taught by some lovely, energetic and morale-boosting choreographers.
+I found this class really got the heart pumping and was really fun, taught by some lovely, energetic and morale-boosting choreographers.

 It’s easy to write that but the reality?
-It’s Ohhhh Soooo much harder!
-The leg and seat exercises are especially hard and have you doing all sorts of squats and balances against the barre, really testing those glutes!
+It’s so much harder.
+The leg and seat exercises are especially hard and have you doing all sorts of squats and balances against the barre, really testing those glutes.

-The core conditioning part of the Mixed class at Barrecore London is a challenge too.
+The core conditioning part of the Mixed class is a challenge too.
 There are lots of crunches and sit ups which really test your abdominal muscles.

-I was only half joking about the celeb body.
 The club was founded by Niki Rein – personal trainer and barre-extraordinaire.
 She worked at Tracy Anderson Method in California.
-If you know anything about Tracy Anderson and her ‘metamorphosis’ discipline, you’ll know she’s trained the likes of Madonna, Lara Stone, Kim Kardashian and Gwyneth Paltrow.
-So Niki’s certainly learnt from the best!
+And if you know anything about Tracy Anderson and her ‘metamorphosis’ discipline, you’ll know she’s trained the likes of Madonna, Lara Stone, Kim Kardashian and Gwyneth Paltrow.

-I have to say, my sessions at Barrecore have definitely helped me vary my training a bit and wow, did I ache the next day, so you definitely feel the burn.
+I have to say, my sessions at Barrecore have definitely helped me vary my training a bit and wow, did I ache the next day, so you’ll definitely feel the burn.

-It’s tucked away behind M&S on the Kings Road in Atlantic Court and the studios are pretty plush.
+It’s tucked away behind M&S on the Kings Road in Atlantic Court and the studios are really lovely.

 Nearest tube: Sloane Square or South Kensington